 Commercial real estate and multifamily loans have not historically comprised a significant portion of our total loan portfolio.
-While we expect that one- to four-family residential real estate lending will continue to be the primary emphasis of our lending operations, we intend to modestly increase our emphasis on multifamily and commercial real estate loans through increased originations of and purchase of participations in these types of loans although, due to the COVID-19 pandemic, we were not able to do so in 2020.
+While we expect that one- to four-family residential real estate lending will continue to be the primary emphasis of our lending operations, we intend to modestly increase our emphasis on multifamily and commercial real estate loans through increased originations of and purchase of participations in these types of loans although, due to the COVID-19 pandemic, these lines of business were minimal in 2021.